The Anticipation of Unintended Consequences

 My mistake.

-But this is completely consistent with my gathering conclusions about human nature, derived from Haidt and Pinker and (Joshua) Greene and others, that people function on emotional (especially tribal) grounds, and use reason only to rationalize conclusions they’ve made emotionally or tribally.
+But this is completely consistent with my readings about human nature, derived from Haidt and Pinker and (Joshua) Greene and others, that people function on emotional (especially tribal) grounds, and use reason only to rationalize conclusions they’ve made emotionally or tribally.
 (Most people.
 There are exceptions, like most scientists, but not even all of them.)

 It’s an ongoing theme in human history, as I’ve suggested.
 Frum concludes,